ItsCubeTime/FastPBR/README.md

 Its recommended that you keep your images to the power of 2 (so 512, 1024, 2048, 4096 (etc)) and perfectly square as that will yield best performance when using it in most modern renderers as of today.

-*Tags: Fast Toolbox, Blender, batch render, turn tables, UV unwrapping, grid UV unwrapping, Fast Blender addon, Blender script, Material Toolkit, automatic rendering, automation*
+*Tags: Fast Toolbox, Fast Tool box, Fast Tool-box, Fast-PBR, FastPBR, Blender, batch render, turn tables, UV unwrapping, grid UV unwrapping, Fast Blender addon, Blender script, Material Toolkit, automatic rendering, automation*

 ## Thanks for checking out my repo!